AlexGoodyear/agoodWatch/README.md

 ### Currently working on.
 1. New navigation strategy using swipes/gestures.
 (75% done)
-2. New keyboard design (50% done)
-3. Configuration settings.
+2. Configuration settings.
 (50% done)
-4. Multiple watch faces - animations and analogue.
+3. Multiple watch faces - animations and analogue.
 (25% done)

+### Version 0.5
+1. New keyboard design - this was much more work than the code changes reflect!

 ### Version 0.4
 1. Tweak torch mode to still display status bar (for battery monitoring).